 Sometimes a police officer may ask a subject to perform other tasks that are not a part of the SFST.
 Such non-standardized sobriety tests may include reciting the ABCs, counting the number of fingers the officer raises, and closing your eyes while touching your finger to your nose.

 The best OVI defense is available through an experienced attorney.
-The attorneys at Suhre & Associates, LLC have been providing the Dayton area with professional OVI legal services for years, and can help you today.
+The attorneys at Suhre & Associates DUI and Criminal Defense Lawyers have been providing the Dayton area with professional OVI legal services for years, and can help you today.
 Please contact us if you or someone you know needs help dealing with an OVI or other criminal charge.
 We will take the time to ensure you are given the best possible legal defense.

 To learn more, call our Dayton criminal defense law firm at (937) 531-0435 or visit our contact us page to send us an email.